ahmadali-jamali/Project-AI-tools-and-research-course/README.txt

 git merge development

 Create README.md
-This repository contains implementations of matrix multiplication in Python, with performance optimizations.
+This repository contains implementations of matrix multiplication in Python, with performance optimisations.

-To run the program insert the bellow command: python matrix.py
+To run the program, insert the following command: python matrix.py

 ## Implementations

 1. **Naive Implementation**: Basic triple-nested loop implementation.
-2. **Optimized Implementation**: Uses list comprehensions for better performance.
+2. **Optimised Implementation**: Uses list comprehensions for better performance.

 ## Performance Improvements

-After profiling with various matrix sizes (10x10 to 200x200), the optimized version showed:
+After profiling with various matrix sizes (10x10 to 200x200), the optimised version showed:
 - 15-20% faster for smaller matrices (10x10 to 50x50)
 - 25-30% faster for larger matrices (100x100 to 200x200)